rupam2402/padman-vs-padmaavat/README.md

 # padman-vs-padmaavat
-comaprison of two movies using R
+comparison of two movies using R
+A basic R code for sentiment analysis using 1000 tweets of each movie.